Welcome to today's edition of the Rush 24-7 podcast.

 I'll tell you, I was in Alaska two months ago, and it's just such a beautiful place.

-Uh I think it was a great pick.
+I think it was a great pick.

-I mentioned, I think what are the three fundamental aspects, energizing the base, reaching out to independence and women, and of course, uh keeping energy on the forefront.
+How many times have you heard, and this was the amazing aspect of the pick, I mentioned, I think, what are the three fundamental aspects, energizing the base, reaching out to independents and women, and, of course, keeping energy on the forefront.

-But there's another uh aspect of this.
+But there's another aspect of this.

-How many times, and I don't know, maybe you're like me, maybe you're not.
+How many times, and I don't know, maybe you're like me, maybe you're not, I was very, very disgruntled with the Republican ticket or with John McCain.

 I did not support him in the primaries.

-They got to Washington and they spent like drunken sailors, but that of course, remember the Gippers line wouldn't be fair to drunken sailors.
+But that, of course, remember the Gippers line wouldn't be fair to drunken sailors.

 Well, guess who Sarah Palin ran against in Alaska in her entire career?

-City Council, mayor, governor.
+City council, mayor, governor.

 The Republican big spending establishment.

-The Murkowski's, the Youngs, the Stevens.
+The Murkowskis, the Youngs, the Stevens.

-McCain now can run against Congress, and when somebody says, well, but the Congress has been controlled by the Republicans up until 2006, he can say, Yeah, I'm running against them too.
+And when somebody says, well, but the Congress has been controlled by the Republicans up until 2006, he can say, yeah, I'm running against them too.

 Yeah.

-Minnesota's real anchor man filling in for Rush today with talent on loan from the big guy.
+Minnesota's real anchorman filling in for Rush today with talent on loan from the big guy.

-Don't forget Rushlimbaugh.com and Rush, of course, returns tomorrow to the Excellence in Broadcasting Network 1800-282-2882.
+Don't forget rushlimbaugh.com and rush, of course, returns tomorrow to the Excellence in Broadcasting Network, 1-800-282-2882.

 A ton of stuff to talk about today.